-Part one of a three-course sequence designed specifically for the needs of Spanish heritage speakers.
-The main goal is to improve the students' reading, writing, grammar and speaking skills, while deepening their understanding and appreciation of Hispanic cultures in the world and within the United States.
+Part of a three-course sequence designed specifically for the needs of Spanish heritage speakers.
+The main goal is to improve their reading, writing, grammar and speaking skills, while deepending their understanding and appreciation of Hispanic cultures in the world and within the United States.
 All classroom interaction occurs in Spanish.
 Required: Spanish native speaker or heritage speaker (grew up speaking Spanish at home).